 Visualization helps you put huge sums of data gathered from web analytics tools into a visual format that’s easier to understand.
 It helps you gain insights, find trends and patterns, show large amounts of data at scale, and identify items for further analysis.
 After all, spreadsheets and lists just can’t convey the meaning of data the way a chart can.

-One way to use visualization with web analytics is through heatmaps that reveal insights about user behavior.
+One way to use data visualization with web analytics is through heat maps that reveal insights about user behavior.

 Types of Visualizations

 Before we go into heat maps, it’s important to know that there are other types of visualizations, and that which one you choose typically depends on the type of data, your audience, and its purpose.

 Types range from common examples like pie, bar, and Gantt charts to more advanced variations such as Sankey diagrams, sunburst diagrams, and of course, heat maps.